Skip to main content

 6.1 Technical Build is a category of Services provided by etrainu.

-6.2 Clause 6 of this Schedule will only apply if identified in a Statement of Work.
+6.2 Clause 6 of this Schedule will only apply if identified in the Statement of Work.
 However, clause 6 of this Schedule only applies to the Technical Build identified in the Statement of Work.

 6.3 When providing Technical Build, etrainu will use reasonable endeavours to provide the technical build as more fully described in the agreed scoping document identified in the Statement of Work.